 Yeah.
-Like my friend John LeMasney wrote earlier this month on Facebook," that happened”.
+Like my friend John LeMasney wrote earlier this month on Facebook," that happened."
 I was informed last week that my role with the company was eliminated.
 So what does that mean?
 Eliminated?
 I'm not sure.
-Many other roles were eliminated — some of my friends are also affected — so I'm not taking it personally.
+Many other roles were eliminated -- some of my friends are also affected -- so I'm not taking it personally.

 If the local bank puts in automated teller machines does it needs as many tellers on staff?
 No. I was given two weeks notice and a chance to apply for any open positions within the company that match my interest and skill set.
-Fortunately I was with the company for several years ( ironically I celebrated 10 years with the company on March 10th ) and I was offered a suitable severance package and help with finding new employment.
+Fortunately, I was with the company for several years ( ironically I celebrated ten years with the company on March 10th ) and I was offered a suitable severance package and help with finding new employment.

 Or perhaps I'll take a different route.
-Perhaps it's time I take my destiny into my own hands and start a new entrepreneurial experiment.
+Maybe it's time I take my destiny into my own hands and start a new entrepreneurial experiment.
 I've wanted to write that great iOS photography app for some time.
 Maybe now it the time.
 This is the end of one thing, and the start of another.
 A new chapter in my life.
 And it will be great!

 This week I've polished my résumé and researching what's available in the local market.
 If you are reading this and want to help, please contact me via my landing page or via telephone ( 609.964.1226 ).